Comprehensive Deductible: How to Choose the Right Amount

 Should I have a $500 or $1,000 comprehensive deductible?

 The right choice depends on your savings, car value, and risk exposure.
-A $500 deductible is the most common option and keeps claim costs manageable, while a $1,000 deductible can save $52–$138 per year in premiums.
+A $500 deductible is one of the most commonly chosen options and keeps claim costs manageable, while a $1,000 deductible can save $52–$138 per year in premiums.
 If you have a healthy emergency fund and live in a low-risk area, $1,000 may pay off over time.
 If you're in a hail-prone region or high-theft ZIP code, $500 (or lower) often makes more financial sense.

 What is a glass deductible waiver?

 A glass deductible waiver is an endorsement or state mandate that eliminates your out-of-pocket deductible for windshield repair or replacement under comprehensive coverage.
-In states like Florida, Kentucky, South Carolina, and Massachusetts, it's required by law.
+States like Florida, Kentucky, and South Carolina legally require zero-deductible glass coverage, while Arizona, Connecticut, Massachusetts, Minnesota, and New York require insurers to offer it as an option.
 Elsewhere, you can add a full glass coverage endorsement for roughly $40–$150 per year.
-Given the rising cost of ADAS-equipped windshields, this add-on can save drivers hundreds of dollars on a single claim.
+Given that ADAS-equipped windshields now cost $1,000–$1,500 or more to replace in 2025–2026, this add-on can save drivers hundreds of dollars on a single claim.

 Can I have different deductibles for comprehensive and collision?